Student Health Services Medical Excuse Policy

 SHS encourages students to practice self-care at home for many common illnesses.
 This speeds their recovery and reduces the spread of infections such as colds, flu and gastrointestinal illnesses throughout the campus community.
 SHS has invested significant resources into a 24-hour Nurse Advice Line (Dial-A-Nurse) which makes it very convenient for students to receive self-care instructions for a variety of medical conditions at no charge.
 These nurses also educate students about when they need to seek medical attention at the student health center.
 For more information on Dial-A-Nurse, please visit the SHS Services page.

-When a student’s condition necessitates a visit to our clinic, SHS can provide a confirmation of the medical visit in accordance with Student Rule 7, Attendance, specifically section 7.1.6-Illness or Injury that is too severe or contagious for the student to attend class.
+When a student’s condition necessitates a visit to our clinic, SHS can provide a confirmation of the medical visit in accordance with Student Rule 7, Attendance.
 Faculty members may use this document when deciding to excuse an absence for medical reasons.
 Granting an excused absence falls within the purview of, and at the sole discretion of, the faculty.